 However, everyone knows what a shed is.
 And some shed manufacturers provide financing options themselves.
-If you’re playing the waiting game until you have enough money to build a tiny house, securing financing to buy a shed could help you reach your goal much quicker.
+If you're playing the waiting game until you have enough money to build a tiny house, securing financing to buy a shed that you turn into a tiny house could help you reach your goal much quicker.

-As we’ve seen, if you’re short on time, money, or skills, buying a pre-made tiny house shed could be a really smart move.
-That said, if you go this route, you’ll have much less say in the design of your tiny house.
+As we've seen, if you're short on time, money, or skills, a storage shed converted to a tiny house could be a really smart move.
+That said, if you go this route, you'll have much less say in the design of your tiny house.
 If customization is important to you, you might not want to start with a shed.